romainmaubry/CudaAdvancedLibraries/README.md

 # CUDA Advanced Libraries
 ## Project Description

 In this project, we first implemented a handwritten classification of the MNIST dataset with one fully connected layer.
 The code is heavily based on the bool "Learning Deep Learning" by Markus Ekman.
-We then tweaked the parameters to see the influence of the neruon numbers on the learning curves.
+We then tweaked the parameters to see the influence of the neuron numbers on the learning curves.
+The pictures are train10.png, train25.png and train50.png, where it is clearly seen that increasing the neuron number leads to better results.
 The code was not run on GPUs.
-In order to run on GPU's we implemented a Convolution Neural Network heavily based oon the book "Machine learning with Python" by Cuantum.
+In order to run on GPU's we implemented a Convolution Neural Network heavily based on the book "Machine learning with Python" by Cuantum.
-We obtained similar graphs, as well as the verification that Keras was run on GPUs.
+We obtained a similar graph cnn.png, as well as the verification that Keras was run on GPUs.

 ## Code Organization